Denice-S/Rock_Paper_Scissors_Lizard_Spock/README.md

-This was originally a challenge from frontendmentor (https://www.frontendmentor.io/) , you can find the original challenge here.
+This was originally a challenge from [Frontendmentor ](https://www.frontendmentor.io/) , you can find the original challenge here.
 Credit goes to front end mentor for the images used in this project.
 I have changed their breif and made it my own, by adding a score to play to and a different layout.